Top of the page

 A bone spur repair is surgery to remove a bone spur, a bony growth that forms on normal bone.
 Your doctor made one or more small cuts called incisions near the bone spur.
-Then he or she used small tools to remove the piece of bone.
+Then the doctor used small tools to remove the piece of bone.
 Your surgery may have been done using a few small incisions and a lighted viewing tube called an arthroscope (arthroscopic surgery).
 Or the doctor may have made one larger incision (open surgery).

 You may feel tired for several days after bone spur surgery.
-The surgery area may be swollen, and you may notice that your skin is a different colour near the cuts (incisions).
+The surgery area may be swollen.
+And you may notice that your skin is a different colour near the incisions.
 This is normal and will start to go away in a few days.

 Your recovery will depend on where the bone spur was and the type of surgery you had.
 It may take several days to a few weeks for you to feel better.
-You may have to limit your activity until your strength and movement return to normal.
+You may have to limit your activity until your strength and movement are back to normal.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.